Jewish Indian theory: In England and the Netherlands in the mid-seventeenth century

-More generally, the theory came to prominence in England and northwestern Europe in the 1650s, during a period of messianic millenarianism, notably, it came to prominence in England during the rule of Oliver Cromwell.
+More generally, the theory came to prominence in England and northwestern Europe in the 1650s, during a period of messianic millenarianism.
+Notably, it came to prominence in England during the rule of Oliver Cromwell.
 This occurred at a time when no Jews were officially living in England.
 The English may have been predisposed to accept the theory because of early British Israelism, the theory that sought to prove the existence of a connection between the lost tribes and the English.
 The theory was not just of historical concern: it carried concomitant eschatological implications as the return of the lost tribes and conversion of the entire Jewish nation would herald the Second Coming of Jesus.

 A key early publication in England was Edward Winslow's The Glorious Progress of the Gospel Amongst the Indians in New England (1649), which claimed some elements of Native American life followed Mosaic laws.
 The publication urged further action to convert Native Americans to Christianity.

 Another important work was written by Thomas Thorowgood (or Thoroughgood): Iewes in America, published 1650, re-issued in 1652 as Digitus Dei: New Discoveryes.
-This presented a detailed defense of the theory, including a focus on supposed linguistic similarities with Hebrew and on the use of circumcision.
+This presented a detailed defence of the theory, including a focus on supposed linguistic similarities with Hebrew and on the use of circumcision.
+He suggested the lost tribes had reached the Americas via the Bering Strait or thereabouts.
+The suffering of the Native Americans was explained as part of a divine plan for the Jews.
+Thorowgood believed that, as members of the Jewish community, the Native Americans would be converted to Christianity to produce the Second Coming, thus providing a theological justification for the English colonial project in North America.
 Thorowgood and Winslow shared millenalist beliefs.